Alachua County Public Schools: History

-For a number of years public schools in Alachua County met in old houses or other rented spaces.
+For many years public schools in Alachua County met in old houses or other rented spaces.
 The first building in the county erected specifically for use as a district school was in Gainesville in 1885.
 The Gainesville Graded and High School was built in 1900.
 With additions over the years, it has been known as Eastside Elementary and Kirby Smith Elementary.
 The building eventually became the administrative headquarters of the school district, designated the Kirby Smith Center, and since 2017, the Alachua County Public Schools District Office.

 The high school classes of the Gainesville Graded and High School moved to a new building, designated as Gainesville High School, in 1923.
 That same year the Lincoln School opened, replacing the Reconstruction-era Union Academy.
 Gainesville High School was moved to a new building in 1955.
 Gainesville High School was integrated in 1970 and Lincoln High School was closed, leaving Gainesville High School as the only high school in Gainesville.

-In northwestern Alachua County a school was opened in 1895 in the new community of Alachua.
+In northwestern Alachua County, a school was opened in 1895 in the new community of Alachua.
 A new building for the school opened in 1901.
 Over the next few years schools in the neighboring communities of Newnansville, Haynsworth, Greenleaf, Hague, Gracy, Perseverance, Spring Hill, Santa Fe, Bland and LaCrosse were closed and the students moved to the Alachua school.
-In 1917 the high school classes were moved to a new building.
-In 1955 Alachua High School was combined with High Springs High School as Santa Fe High School.
+In 1917, the high school classes were moved to a new building.
+In 1955, Alachua High School was combined with High Springs High School as Santa Fe High School.

 Desegregation

 Public schools in Alachua County were racially segregated from the end of Reconstruction in 1877.
 In response to the ruling of the U.S. Supreme Court in Brown v.
 Board of Education, the Alachua County Public Schools Board was ordered by the courts to operate a freedom of choice system starting in 1964, when there were eleven all-black schools in the district.
-In 1969 there were still eight all-black and three all-white schools in the district.
-That year the U.S. Supreme Court decided, in Alexander v.
+In 1969, there were still eight all-black and three all-white schools in the district.
+That year, the U.S. Supreme Court decided, in Alexander v.
 Holmes County Board of Education, that public schools must be immediately fully desegregated.
-A district appeals court order established a biracial committee to advise the school board on a plan for desegregation.
+A district appeals court order established a biracial committee to advise the school board on a desegregation plan.
 When the school board refused to forward the committee's recommended plan to the courts, the committee submitted it directly to the court, which ordered it to be implemented.
 Students were assigned to schools so that each school had a 70% white - 30% black ratio.
 Three elementary schools and Lincoln High School were closed.